Zhenhao-He/DAITS/README.md

 # DAITS

-DAITS is a driver attention prediction dataset collected in interactive and dynamic traffic scenarios.
-Inspired by the NuPlan dataset format, DAITS provides synchronized driving scene images, driver gaze annotations, fixation maps, attention maps, point clouds, ego-motion information, maneuver labels, and structured database metadata.
+DAITS is a driver attention prediction dataset proposed in the paper **A Novel Dataset and Model for Driver Attention Prediction in Interactive Dynamic Traffic**.
+It is collected in interactive and dynamic traffic scenarios.Inspired by the NuPlan dataset format, DAITS provides synchronized driving scene images, driver gaze annotations, fixation maps, attention maps, point clouds, ego-motion information, maneuver labels, and structured database metadata.

 # Overview
 The dataset is available at [DAITS](https://huggingface.co/datasets/hezhenhao/DAITS).
 DAITS is designed to support research on driver attention allocation in complex traffic interactions.
 The sample sequence `demo_dataset` includes: